aantipov/moiva-blog/content/post/2021-04-28-migration-from-vue-cli-to-vite.md

 {{% /code %}}

 ## Step 4 - Move index.html to the root folder
-Vite [treats](https://vitejs.dev/guide/#index-html-and-project-root) `index.html` as the entry point to your application and it should be put to the root folder.
+Vite [treats](https://vitejs.dev/guide/#index-html-and-project-root) `index.html` as the entry point to your application and it should be put in the root folder.

 Hence I moved my `index.html` from `/public` to `/` folder.